bamadesigner/authors-autocomplete-meta-box/readme.txt

 = 1.2 =
 * Added support for Internationalization.
+* Added ability to run custom user search via filter.
+* Renamed the CSS and Javascript file.

 = 1.1 =
 * Updated author capability testing from user level to user capabilities.